michael-milette/moodle-filter_filtercodes/README.md

 * {idnumber} : Display the user's idnumber from their profile.
 * {username} : Display the user's username.
 * {userdescription} : Display the user's description.
+* {webpage} : Display the user's webpage as seen in their profile.
 * {scrape url="..." tag="..." class="..." id="..." code="..."} : Scrapes the content from another web page.
 Must be enabled in FilterCodes settings.
 * {userpictureurl X} : Display the user's profile picture URL.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have a profile picture or is logged out, the default faceless profile photo URL will be shown instead.
 * {userpictureimg X} : Generates an <img> html tag containing the user's profile picture.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have profile picture or is logged out, the default faceless profile photo will be used instead.